sigmonsays/sigmonsays.github.io/content/post/nix.md

 - nix cache (https://cachix.org)

 I hope this document aims to explain how i've used each one and my experiences with it.
 There is not a lot of information out there and nix error messages are anything but useful.

+# Why NixOS

+- reproducible
+- updates are atomic; system never left in half configured state
+- rollback
+- tools like puppet, ansible, chef, etc do not work the same.  nix works at a higher level.
+- nix config can easily be shared

 # NixOS